The View from Halfway Down

-In the episode, BoJack Horseman (Will Arnett) attends a dinner party and talent show hosted by his mother Beatrice (Malick) and attended by various characters that died prior to the episode, including his former Horsin' Around costar Sarah Lynn (Schaal), his best friend Herb Kazzaz (Tucci), and a combination of his father Butterscotch and his childhood role model Secretariat (also voiced by Arnett).
-Exactly 17 minutes into the episode, BoJack realizes that he is in limbo, with his body lying face-down in his swimming pool.
+In the episode, BoJack Horseman (Will Arnett) attends a dinner party and talent show hosted by his late mother Beatrice (Malick) and attended by various other characters that have died during the series, including his former Horsin' Around co-star Sarah Lynn (Schaal), his best friend Herb Kazzaz (Tucci), and a combination of his father Butterscotch and his childhood role-model Secretariat (also voiced by Arnett).
+Part-way into the episode, BoJack realizes that he is trapped in a dying nightmare, with his body lying face-down in his old swimming-pool.

-"The View from Halfway Down" was widely acclaimed by television critics, who praised its ambitious concept, dark and serious tone, and function as the culmination of the title character's story.
+"The View from Halfway Down" was widely acclaimed by television critics, who praised its ambitious concept, dark and serious tone, and function as the culmination of the title-character's story.
 The episode received a Primetime Emmy Award nomination for Outstanding Animated Program.